 It is this combination of modeling and simulation that allows for deliberate practice (also explained in a previous article “Four Reasons to Use Simulations for Supply Chain Learning“).
 Deliberate practice happens when students design a supply chain model, and see how it works and get immediate feedback on where performance problems occur.
 Then they make improvements right away and try again.
 This is the deliberate practice process, and it is critical for developing skills in any field.

-“if you can play them, you can design them” James F. Dunnigan, defense analyst, author and wargame designer (http://www.jimdunnigan.com/wargames.html)
+“If you can play them, you can design them” James F. Dunnigan, defense analyst, author and wargame designer (http://www.jimdunnigan.com/wargames.html)

 Professor Sabin explains that the best way for students to understand the systems that drive war and successful strategies is to design wargames themselves.
 This he explains, is the ultimate challenge for students because they have to understand how the many different components in a wargame interact with each other (and how they interact in the real world).
 One of the main reasons he prefers using manual wargames instead of automated video wargames is because the ability to redesign the rules of the game encourages students to understand the details of how the game works.
-In automated video games students cannot rewrite the rules of the game because it would take a colossal amount of time, as well as require programming skills that most students lack.
+In automated video games students cannot rewrite the rules of the game because it would take a colossal amount of time, as well as require programming skills that most students do not have.

 SCM Globe also provides a similar ability to change the rules and to design new and unique supply chains.
 People can load one of the existing supply chain models, and change the model by adding new entities or changing existing ones as they wish.
 They can also create completely new supply chain models from scratch.
 Because people can modify existing supply chain models and create new ones, it gives them the opportunity to literally become a game designer, or more specifically, a supply chain designer.
 Students using SCM Globe to design supply chains are learning how to create supply chains that will also work well in the real world.